Information Theory for Complex Systems Scientists: Information Dynamics

 As with any mutual information measure, it is possible to condition the bivariate transfer entropy from $X$ to $Y$ on a larger set of variables to account for common driver effects, redundancies, and synergies in the system \cite{bossomaier_introduction_2016}.
 The transfer entropy from $X$ to $Y$, conditioned on $Z$ is given by:

 The effect of conditioning on $Z$'s past gives us the amount of information $X$'s past gives us about $Y$'s future \textit{above and beyond that which is provided by $Y$'s own past and $Z$'s past}.
 As with conditional mutual information, conditional transfer entropy is essential when assessing information dynamics in complex systems, which by definition have large numbers of interacting elements.
-For two variables $X$ and $Y$ belonging to a set of elements $\mathcal{V}$, the \textit{complete transfer entropy} between $X$ and $Y$ ($TE(X \to Y | \mathcal{V})$) is given by conditioning $TE(X \to Y)$ on the past of every other element in $\mathcal{V}$ simultaneously.
+For two variables $X$ and $Y$ belonging to a set of elements $\textbf{V}$, the \textit{complete transfer entropy} between $X$ and $Y$ ($TE(X \to Y | \textbf{V}^{-XY})$) is given by conditioning $TE(X \to Y)$ on the past of every other element in $\textbf{V}$ simultaneously (excluding $X$ and $Y$, of course).
 The conditional transfer entropy plays a key role in the discovery of effective connectivity networks from time-series data (see Sec. \ref{sec:eff_nets} and \cite{novelli_large-scale_2019,wollstadt_idtxl_2019}).
+If conditioning $TE(X\rightarrow Y)$ on $\textbf{V}^{-XY}$ \textit{increases} the overall transfer entropy, then $X$ and $Y$ share synergistic dependency that is only ``illuminated" when all the other elements are accounted for.
+In contrast, if conditioning reduces the transfer entropy, then there are redundancies that are being conditioned out.
+For more on this, see \cite{stramaglia_disentangling_2024}.
 Conditional transfer entropy can be localized in the same way as the standard bivariate transfer entropy.